uweb/uw-theme-static/README.md

 ## What's here

 This repo consists of static assets for CSS, JS, and Sass components.
-Choose your own build tools.
+Choose your own build tools or use the dist versions.

 ### `assets` folder